DS-2019 Request Deadlines

 After you have made travel plans, submit the Visa and Travel Update e-form to let us know.

-You are a new international student for Fall 2023
+- You are a new international student for spring 2024

-IMPORTANT Please check the Announcements page regularly for the latest information about COVID-19 vaccination requirements for entry.
+IMPORTANT Please check the Announcements page regularly for immigration updates.

 You should hand-carry the following documents to present at Customs and Border Protection (CBP) at the U.S. Port of Entry: